 What is Alcohol?

-There’s also the fact that drugs can cause bad and criminal behaviour so often laws are created to protect the wider public too.
+There’s also the fact that drugs can cause bad and criminal behaviour, so often, laws are created to protect the wider public, too.
 Many illegal drugs can also cause death via overdose, even the first time that someone uses them, which is another reason why they are classed as illegal.
-Put simply, the law is there to try and prevent individuals from harm.
+Put simply, drugs are made illegal to try and prevent individuals from harm.

 Which is More Harmful?
 Alcohol or Weed?